stennety/mywebsite/_posts/2021-2-2-tom-brady-data-system.md

 I want a data system like Tom Brady.

-So far, we’ve had problems with relational databases.
-Next question, what general properties do help a data system achieve GOAT status?
+We’ve had problems with relational databases.
+They aren't Superbowl worthy.
+So, what data systems are?
+Or better yet, what general properties do help a data system achieve GOAT status?

 Here are my thoughts: (order and importance tbd)